There's no shortage of things to do in all seasons when visiting Echuca/Moama.

 From 1876 the premises were used continuously as a doctor's surgery, except for a period during World War II when it became a boarding house while the owner Dr D. Brown was at the war.
 Drs.
 J. Jones and C. Moysey joined Dr Brown in 1953 and remained in practice here until the building was sold in 1999 to Barry and Jan Donchi, local timber merchants and developers who also developed Perricoota Vines in Moama's winery district across the river.
 In the past ten years it has acted as offices for local council.

-In 2018 it was re-imagined and launched as renovated holiday lodgings by their photographer daughter who runs it today with her partner, Paul Medew.
+In 2018 it was re-imagined and launched as renovated holiday lodgings by their photographer daughter who took over in January 2021 with her partner, Paul Medew.

 MORE INFO AT